swl10/pyslet/doc/odatav2_customexample.rst

         """ this is our custom collection class
             ... more details below"""

-Now let's look at the first part of the load_metadata function which is called on script start-up::
+Let's look at the first part of the load_metadata function which is called on script start-up::

     import pyslet.odata2.metadata as edmx